Educated at Campbell Street Primary School and the Friends' School, Hobart, Philip Stansfield has lived and worked in Hobart for most of his life.

 A graduate of the University of Tasmania in Law and Public Administration, Philip chose to pursue a professional career with a strong focus on providing assistance and advice to members of the public, business and community groups.

-In more recent times, Philip has moved to the not for profit sector and now provides services and advice as a disability support worker to people in receipt of NDIS funding.
+In more recent times, Philip has moved to the not for profit sector and now provides services and advice as a disability support worker.

 Philip has also been an active member of the local community and has supported community organisations, including serving on the Committee of the Lenah Valley Community Association.